TatjanaErdle/OOFPP_Habits/README.md

 - Demo data from test_fixture.sql is imported (only if the DB is empty)
 - The CLI menu appears

+### Troubleshooting

+If the application does not start, check the following:

+- Python 3.10+ is installed and available in your PATH
+- The virtual environment is activated
+- Dependencies were installed via `pip install -r requirements.txt`
+- You are running `python main.py` from the project root directory

+These are general Python setup issues and not specific to the Habit Tracker.

 ---

 ## Architecture